-Serbia: South Stream confidential, Ministry of energy insist on revealing Srbijagas role in the project30.
-September 2013. / News Serbia Energy
+Serbia: South Stream confidential, Ministry of energy insist on revealing Srbijagas role in the project, News Serbia Energy

 Current and former government in the last three years approved more than 100MEUR of investment in building of an international gas pipeline South Stream, and that they did not have documents that should show how this money was spent.
 Details of the South Stream project in Serbia, which in Serbia leads a public company Srbijagas, are marked as confidential, and still are not fully known to the government representatives.